 - Damp Insulation

-There are always many items to consider when buying a home, but Hurricane Sandy has created extra problems that must be taken into account.
-It is more important now to have a home inspection to make sure everything is as it should be.
+There are always many items to consider when buying a home, but Hurricane Sandy has created different problems that must be taken into account.
+It is more important now to have a home inspection to ensure everything is as it should be.
 Remember, what looks good on the outside, may not be correct on the inside (think of insulation behind walls).

 Selling Long Beach Island NJ Real Estate After Hurricane Sandy

-If you are a homeowner on Long Beach Island NJ and you are planning to sell your property, there are some very important steps that need to be taken.
-First of all, disclose, disclose, disclose!!!
-It is very important that you not try to hide any damage caused by Hurricane Sandy.
-If your property has been damaged by wind or flood waters, it will most likely become evident in a home inspection or in the future which can leave you open to legal recourse.
+If you are a homeowner on Long Beach Island, NJ, and you are planning to sell your property, some essential steps need to be taken.
+First of all, disclose, disclose, disclose.
+It is essential that you not try to hide any damage caused by Hurricane Sandy.
+If your property has been damaged by wind or floodwaters, it will most likely become evident in a home inspection or the future, which can leave you open to legal recourse.

-If your home has been severely damaged, beyond the point of repair, your best course of action will most likely involve removing the remains of your house and selling the property at land value in the LBI Real Estate market
+If your home has been severely damaged, beyond the point of repair, your best course of action will most likely involve removing the remains of your house and selling the property at the land value in the LBI Real Estate market.

-If your property has been damaged, but can be fixed, you can either do the work yourself or sell the property as a “handyman special”.
-In the market following Hurricane Sandy, I feel we will see many people looking to buy a “fixer” house and doing the work themselves.
-A very useful strategy in this case is to have a contractor give you an estimate to repair the house and show this estimate to the buyer.
+If your property has been damaged but can be fixed, you can either do the work yourself or sell the property as a “handyman special.”
+In the market following Hurricane Sandy, I feel we will see many people looking to buy a “fixer” house and work themselves.
+A beneficial strategy, in this case, is to have a contractor give you an estimate to repair the house and show this estimate to the buyer.
 This will show the prospective buyer what the value of their home would be after the renovations are completed.
-Tradewinds Builders can handle this for you and together, the marketing is very effective.
+Tradewinds Builders can handle this for you, and together, the marketing is very effective.